nextflow-io/training/docs/nf_customize/05_tools.md

     If the command has been executed successfully you will see outputs indicating the singularity images and pipeline are being downloaded.

-If you were working on an offline system you would now move these files offline and launch specify paths to these files using environmental variables, for example, the `NXF_SINGULARITY_CACHEDIR`.
+If you normally work on an offline system you would now move these files to your offline system and specify paths to these files using environmental variables, for example, the `NXF_SINGULARITY_CACHEDIR`.

+Follow [this link](https://nf-co.re/docs/usage/getting_started/offline) to find out more about running a pipeline offline.